giraone/kafka-debezium-postgres/kafka-debezium-postgres-5.5-11/jdbc-connect/db-migration-with-kafka-connect.md

 "Peter","peter@gmail.com","2020-10-26 06:00:12.438413+00"
 ```

-The target database is filled with:
+The target database is filled with record that have the same primary key (`name`) and an empty `email` column:

 ```sql
 INSERT INTO public.student(NAME, EMAIL) VALUES('Jack','-');